On de Rham and Dolbeault Cohomology of Solvmanifolds: Dolbeault cohomology

 determined by the splitting (in fact this spectral sequence is degenerate at $E_{2}$ (see \cite[Section.
-4]{Kas1}), it was constructed an explicit finite dimensional sub-DBA of the Dolbeault complex $A^{\ast,\ast}(G/\Gamma)$ which computes the Dolbeault cohomology of $(G/\Gamma, J)$.
+4]{Kas1}), the third author constructed in \cite{Kas1} an explicit finite dimensional sub-DBA of the Dolbeault complex $A^{\ast,\ast}(G/\Gamma)$ which computes the Dolbeault cohomology of $(G/\Gamma, J)$.

-In this section, in order to compute the Dolbeault cohomology of complex solvmanifolds of non-splitting type, we consider the condition that the Mostow fibration is holomorphic.

 Given a complex representation $V_{\rho}$ of a simply connected complex abelian Lie group we define as in \cite{Raghunathan} the holomorphic flat bundle $E_{\rho} = (A \times V_{\rho})/\Gamma$ given by the equivalence relation $(\gamma g, \rho(\gamma) v) \sim (g, v)$ for $g \in A$, $v \in V_{\rho}$ and $\gamma \in \Gamma$.
 We can prove the following